gameinn1/HikaruNoGoSSA/README.md

 Hello everyone.
 This is an update to the project started by gabest11.
 See table below for overall progress.
 The fonts are in fonts-v4.zip (compiled via fonts collector) as this has everything needed and made once 75/76 was complete.
 Once extracted, right click and install them.

 ## Intro/Progress
 I restarted this project in late December 2025 after it was laid dormant by gabest11 (they stopped around episode 60).
 Before this I had no experience with Aegisub.
 I assumed that the work done by gabest11 was close to done but... there is some small problems.
-Most of the time they did not assign styling and there is generally some small differences between E-F/R-F and sometimes timing can be slightly off.
+Most of the time they did not assign styling and there is generally some small differences between E-F/R-F/timing can be slightly off.
 This all needs relooked at.

 I did pretty well in recreating episode 1.
 Everything is there with all the quirks of early E-F subs.
 From episode 2 onwards, I have considered changing the titles to the more modern versions that R-F did as it looks far better.
 I just decided to do Episode 1 exactly the same style as E-F had done as a sort of tribute.